nategood/restquest/README.md

 SYN.
 SYN-ACK?
 -------------

 ReST is a beautiful thing.
 Building ReSTful apps in PHP is not.
-Restquest is a small set of classes that make building Restquest apps in PHP less complicated.
+Restquest is a small set of classes that make building ReSTful apps in PHP less complicated.

-Restquest abstracts away the ugliness of HTTP in PHP (the headers, parsing the body, PUT & DELETE requests) into a clean simple class.
+Restquest abstracts away the ugliness of HTTP in PHP (the headers, parsing the body, PUT & DELETE requests) into a clean simple interface.
 By no means is Restquest only for ReSTful APIs.
-Restquest can be used in any PHP application to simplify your life.
+Restquest can be used in any PHP application to simplify your HTTP life.

 Installation
 ------------